JerlineJose22/web-chat-app/README.md

 - **Message Persistence**: Messages are stored in PostgreSQL for later retrieval.
 - **Chat History**: Users can view their chat history with other users.
 - **Notification Badge**: Displays unread message count in the user list.
-- **Responsive Design**: The frontend is designed to be responsive across devices.

 ## Setup Instructions